 According to the most recent census report, approximately 1 in 5 people in the U.S. are living with some form of a disability.
 The Social Security Administration projects that 1 out of every 4 twenty year olds will develop a disability before they retire.
 Furthermore, the CDC estimates that the most common form of disability in the U.S. is some form of a mobility limitation.
 Additionally, research shows that the highest percentages of persons living with disabilities are generally in southern states, including Florida.
 A physician suffering from limited mobility may find it very difficult to carry out essential functions of their occupation.
 Thus, disability insurance is an attractive option to safeguard against the risk of losing your income earning ability.

 For physicians, long-term disability premiums can be significant since the potential loss of income can be great.
 For the insurance company, charging expensive premiums can be very profitable.
 However, when it comes time to pay out on these policies the cost can be exorbitant.
-In 2016, the Bureau of Labor and Statistics estimated that in Florida, physicians and surgeons earn about $219,000 a year on average.
+In a recent year, the Bureau of Labor and Statistics estimated that in Florida, physicians and surgeons earn about $219,000 a year on average.
 Thus, it is very common for insurance companies to look for ways to deny these claims.
 If you have been denied disability benefits, it is in your best interest to contact an attorney to assist you with the appeals process.
 An experienced long term disability insurance claims lawyer will be familiar with the techniques insurance companies use to deny disability benefits, even when the insured has met all the terms of the policy required to receive these benefits.